pybamm-team/pybamm-cookie/CONTRIBUTING.md

 ## Workflow

-We use [GIT](https://en.wikipedia.org/wiki/Git) and [GitHub](https://en.wikipedia.org/wiki/GitHub) to coordinate our work.
+We use [Git](https://en.wikipedia.org/wiki/Git) and [GitHub](https://en.wikipedia.org/wiki/GitHub) to coordinate our work.
 When making any kind of update, we try to follow the procedure below.

 ### A. Before you begin

 1. Create an [issue](https://guides.github.com/features/issues/) where new proposals can be discussed before any coding is done.
 2. Create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) of this repo (ideally on your own [fork](https://help.github.com/articles/fork-a-repo/)), where all changes will be made.
 3. Download the source code onto your local system, by [cloning](https://help.github.com/articles/cloning-a-repository/) the repository (or your fork of the repository).
-4. Use `nox -s dev` or `pip install -e .[dev]` to install pybamm-cookiecutter with the developer options.
+4. Use `nox -s dev` or `pip install -e .[dev]` to install `pybamm-cookiecutter` in editable/development mode.
 5. [Test](#testing) if your installation worked, using the test script: `nox -s test-generation` or `pytest tests/`.

 You now have everything you need to start making changes!

 ### B. Writing your code

-6. This project is developed in [Python](https://www.python.org)), and uses [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) templating tool.
-For testing we use [Pytest](https://docs.pytest.org/en/).
+6. This project is developed in [Python](https://www.python.org)), and uses the [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) templating tool.
+For testing, we use [`pytest`](https://docs.pytest.org/en/).
 7. Make sure to follow our [coding style guidelines](#coding-style-guidelines).
 8. Commit your changes to your branch with [useful, descriptive commit messages](https://chris.beams.io/posts/git-commit/): Remember these are publicly visible and should still make sense a few months ahead in time.
    While developing, you can keep using the GitHub issue you're working on as a place for discussion.

-### C. Merging your changes with pybamm-cookiecutter
+### C. Merging your changes with `pybamm-cookiecutter`

 9. [Test your code!](#testing)
-10. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/) (PR) on [pybamm-cookiecutter's GitHub page](https://github.com/pybamm-team/pybamm-cookiecutter).
+10. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/) (PR) on [`pybamm-cookiecutter`'s GitHub page](https://github.com/pybamm-team/pybamm-cookiecutter).
 11. Once a PR has been created, it will be reviewed by any member of the community.
 Changes might be suggested which you can make by simply adding new commits to the branch.
 When everything's finished, someone with the right GitHub permissions will merge your changes into pybamm-cookiecutter main repository.